| Interactive Map | Summary of All Results | Query Expressions |

 WorldWideScience allows for user-control over certain search options.

-- Click Session Preferences from the list of links located above the search results.
+- Click User Preferences from the list of links located above the search results.

 - The Session Preferences window appears.

-- Click Save Preferences to apply new settings and return to the search results.
+- Click Save to apply new settings and return to the search results.

-WorldWideScience provides informative side bar options including Topics and a Visual for a set of search results.
+WorldWideScience provides informative side bar options including Topics / Clusters and a Visualization of search results.

 Alerts make recurring searches easier by automating the search and sending you the results on a regular basis.
 To receive alerts on topic(s) of interest, create a free Alerts account, specify your alert parameters, and check your email.

-- After a list of results is returned, click Alerts at the top of the page.
+- After a list of results is returned, click Alerts or Sign In at the top of the page.

 - Click Register at the login page.